surveysolutions/docs/content/interviewer/app/map-dashboard/index.md

 <CENTER><IMG src="images/map_dashboard_explained.png" width=640></CENTER>

 1. Menu to apply filter by questionnaire and select what to plot: assignments, interviews, or both.
 When a questionnaire is selected all versions of this questionnaire are treated as if they are the same version.

 2. Active map selector.
 Interviewers may select any one of the:
     - online: imagery;
     - online: imagery with labels;
     - online: open street map;
     - map of the world;
-- user uploaded offline maps.
+    - user-uploaded offline maps.

 3. Controls to:
     - align (rotate) the map to point in the North direction at the top of the screen;
     - zoom in;
     - zoom out.

 4. Controls to:
     - zoom to extent of the data;
     - zoom to extent of the map;
     - show current location marker (may take time to determine position).

-5. Assignment marker - yellow diamond.
+5. Assignment marker - purple diamond: <FONT color="A371F7" size=5>⯁</FONT>.

-6. Current location marker - blue circle with arrow.
+6. Current location marker - blue circle with an arrow.

-7. Completed interview marker - green circle.
+7. Completed interview marker - green circle: <FONT color="1F9500" size=6>●</FONT>.

-8. Rejected interview marker - red circle.
+8. Rejected interview marker - red circle: <FONT color="E4512B" size=6>●</FONT>.

-9. Started interview marker - blue circle.
+9. Started interview marker - blue circle: <FONT color="2A81CB" size=6>●</FONT>.